Kinvey/kinvey-cli/README.md

 ### Authentication Token Expiration

 As part of creating a working profile, the authentication token provided by Kinvey is stored locally.
 This token will be used to authenticate future command executions until it expires.
-At that point, you need to recreate the profile to keep working with Kinvey CLI.
-You can do that by providing the profile name to `kinvey init` or `kinvey profile create`.
+At that point, you need to reenter your password or recreate the profile to keep working with Kinvey CLI.
+Run `kinvey profile login` to reenter your password.
+You can recreate the profile by providing the profile name to `kinvey init` or `kinvey profile create`.

 ## Authenticating One-time Commands